officialasishkumar/Sickel-Cell-Anemia-Detection/working.md

 ## **Conclusion**

 This project provides a comprehensive solution for detecting and classifying sickle cells from blood smear images.
 With its multiple visual outputs and automated classification, it offers a valuable tool for medical professionals working on **Sickle Cell Disease** diagnosis.
 The 3D scatter plot provides further insights into the distribution of cells based on shape properties, making it a powerful visualization tool for researchers.

----

-This documentation covers the entire project functionality, including how to install, use, and interpret the results.
-Let me know if you need any more customization!